 - 1/4 cup fresh grated or shredded coconut

 - Heat oil in a wok on high.
 Carefully add mustard seeds, fenugreek seeds, curry leaves and chilli.

 - In a few seconds when the seeds start to sizzle and spit, add the cabbage and all the spices and seasonings.
 Reduce heat to medium.

 - Mix well and cook for approximately 2-4 minutes until cabbage is glazed over and starting to wilt.

 - Remove from heat.
 Check for seasoning.
-Garnish with coriander leaves and serve hot with rice and mains.
+Garnish with coriander leaves and grated coconut and serve hot with rice and mains.

 Savoy cabbage or Wombok can be substituted for drumhead cabbage, but needs less time to cook.
 1-2 minutes in the hot wok is enough for a Savoy cabbage or Wombok.

 I add the sugar to balance the spice for my boys.
 The traditional recipe doesn’t need sugar.
 I also add coconut later after I have served my youngest as he still considers coconut to be the food of the devil.